 If you have questions, find the number you need to get help and support.

-Find the documents and forms you need to manage your Kentucky Medicaid plan, including your enrollee handbook.
+Find the documents and forms you need, including your enrollee handbook.